 The Honey Bee is also considered a non-target pest and should not be exterminated as they are critical to the environment and the food supply.
 If you are unsure what is nesting on your property, you can have a professional assess your situation and offer a solution.

 The Difference Between Wasps, Hornets, and Yellowjackets

 There are thousands of species of Wasps, Yellowjackets, and Hornets which can be broken down into two categories—social and solitary.
-Solitary Wasps rarely sting humans and use their stingers for subduing prey like spiders, crickets, and even caterpillars.
+Solitary Wasps, like mud daubers and paper wasps, rarely sting humans and use their stingers for subduing prey like spiders, crickets, and even caterpillars.
 Social Wasps, on the other hand, live in a nest which they build and defend as a collective, and their stinger is primarily used as a defensive tool.